oVirt/ovirt-site/source/feature/nagios-integration.html.md

 ### Nagios Dashboard and Trends

 Dashboard and trends tabs will be added to the oVirt-UI through ui-plugins approach.
 All the alerts pushed from Nagios to oVirt will be shown in the dashboard.
 It will also show a summary of the entities currently being manged by oVirt like Hosts, Volumes and Bricks.
 Alerts will be shown for individual clusters as well.
+This is planned for a subsequent release.

 ![](Ovirt-dashboard.png "Ovirt-dashboard.png")

 Trends tab will show the graphs from pnp4nagios.
 The graphs will be displayed based on the user selection in System Tree.
-If user has selected a particular cluster, the volume utilization graph will be shown for all the volumes in the cluster.
+Available from 3.5 If user has selected a particular cluster, the volume utilization graph will be shown for all the volumes in the cluster.
 In the same way, when a volume is selected in the system tree, brick utilization graph for all the bricks part of that volume will be shown.

 The graphs by default will be shown for last 24 hours.
 The user select a custom time range for displaying the graph data.
 Graphs shown in the page can be either printed directly or can be saved as a report in PDF format.